 Fig.~\ref{fig:chameleon_sphere} shows various chameleon field profiles obtained by FEM in polar coordinates (solid lines).
 The asymptotic condition is handled via the \textit{virtual DOF connection} method (see Sec.~\ref{subsubsec:kelvin}) with $R_{\mathrm{cut}} = 5$.
 This plot brings once again to the fore the importance of the FEM implementation on unbounded domains: \begin{itemize} \item[--] in the screened regime, the field quickly reaches the value that minimizes the effective potential in vacuum $\phi_{\mathrm{vac}}$ so that one could apply this Dirichlet boundary condition at $R_{\mathrm{cut}}$ without making a big error; \item[--] for $\alpha \geq 1$ however, the field grows more slowly towards $\phi_{\mathrm{vac}}$ so that it would not have any physical sense to impose Dirichlet boundary condition at $R_{\mathrm{cut}}$. \end{itemize}

 In that same figure, we represent the analytical approximations in dashed lines.
 This approximation is not to be used if quantitative results are expected, even in the simplistic case of homogeneous perfect spheres.
 Indeed, as emphasized in Refs.~\cite{nfw_halos, martin_2019_PRD}, this analytical approximation is only valid in a certain region of the chameleon parameter space, which is why Eq.~(\ref{eqn:analytical_screened}) and (\ref{eqn:analytical_unscreened}) should not serve as a benchmark.
-In this respect, Table~\ref{tab:res-ana-num} clearly shows that the residual of the analytical approximation is larger by many orders of magnitude in $L^2$-norm than that of the numerical solution after convergence.
+In this respect, Table~\ref{tab:res-ana-num} clearly shows that the residual of the analytical approximation is larger by many orders of magnitude in 2-norm than that of the numerical solution after convergence.